drewkerrigan/riak-elixir-client/README.md

 *Note*

-The creation of the following CRDT bucket-types is a prerequisite for passing the tests.
+The creation of the following CRDT bucket-types is a prerequisite for passing the CRDT tests.

 ```
 riak-admin bucket-type create maps '{"props":{"datatype":"map"}}'
 riak-admin bucket-type activate maps